Baqend/guide/src/topics/speed-kit/analyzer.md

 Speed Kit accelerates your website – but by how much?
 In this section, we answer common questions regarding Speed Kit and web performance:

-1. How to [measure the actual speedup](#enabled-vs-disabled-verify-speed-kits-impact) that Speed Kit has on your site?
-(Speed Kit already active)
+1. **Actual Speedup** (Speed Kit already active): How much faster is Speed Kit making my website?
+*TL;DR*: You can measure page load time with [your own browser](#measuring-in-the-browser) or with the [Page Speed Analyzer](#the-page-speed-analyzer).

-2. [How much faster will it make your website?](#page-speed-analyzer) (Speed Kit *not* active)
+2. **Possible Speedup** (Speed Kit *not* active): How much faster will Speed Kit make my website?
+*TL;DR*: Have the Page Speed Analyzer generate a [performance report](#how-to-generate-a-performance-report) for your website to find out!

+3. **Measuring the Uplift**: Why does Pingdom not capture Speed Kit's performance uplift?
+*TL;DR*: Common testing tools do not fully support [Service Workers](#measuring-speed-kits-performance-uplift), the technology underneath Speed Kit.

-If you want to read more on web performance in general, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a#7990" target="_blank">in-depth web performance survey</a>.
+If you want to read more on web performance in general, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a" target="_blank">in-depth web performance survey</a>.

 ## When is a Website Fast?